Quantizations of conical symplectic resolutions II: category $\mathcal O$ and symplectic duality: Examples

 In particular, if $\bar\mu^t=(r)$ (in which case $P$ is a Borel subgroup), then $W=S_r$.
 At the other extreme, if $\bar\mu^t=(1,\dots, 1)$ (in which case $P = G$), then $W$ is trivial. \item Let $\la\in\Ht\subset\mt^*$, and let $A_\la$ be the invariant section ring of the quantization with period $\la$.
 Then $A_\la$ is isomorphic to a quotient of $U(\mg)$ by a primitive ideal; if $P=B$, then this ideal is generated by elements of the center.
 By \cite[4.4]{BLPWquant}, $A_\la$ is also isomorphic to the ring of global $D$-modules on $G/P$, twisted by $\la + \rho$. \item By the work of Beilinson and Bernstein \cite{BB}, localization holds if and only if the inner product $\langle\la,\a\rangle$ is not a non-positive integer for any positive root $\a\in\mt^*$. \item If the period $\la$ is regular, then the category $\cOg$ is equivalent by Soergel's functor to a regular infinitesimal block of parabolic BGG category $\cO$ \cite[3.5.1]{BGS96} (see also \cite[Proposition 2]{WebWO}).
-In particular, $\cOg$ is standard Koszul. \excise{\nicktodo{Do we have anything to see about Koszulity of $\cOg$ in the non-regular or non-integral case, or about Koszulity of $\cOa$ when localization does not hold?
-(This same question applies in some of the other subsections.)} \bentodo{Basically, the answer is yes, but it could be a pain to really write it all down.
-One needs to incorporate looking at parabolic subcategories and their images under Soergel's equivalence into the paper ``\href{http://arxiv.org/abs/math/0305378}{The combinatorics of category O for symmetrizable Kac-Moody algebras}'' by Peter Fiebig.
-I'm not enthusiastic about getting into the details.}} \item If the period $\la$ is regular and integral, then the center of $E$ is isomorphic to the center of the Koszul dual category $\cOg^!$, which is a singular integral block of ordinary (not parabolic) BGG category $\cO$ \cite[1.1]{Back99}.
+In particular, $\cOg$ is standard Koszul. \item If the period $\la$ is regular and integral, then the center of $E$ is isomorphic to the center of the Koszul dual category $\cOg^!$, which is a singular integral block of ordinary (not parabolic) BGG category $\cO$ \cite[1.1]{Back99}.
 The fact that the center of such a block is isomorphic to the cohomology ring of $\fM$ is a consequence of Soergel's Stuktursatz and Endomorphismensatz from \cite{Soe90}.
 A slightly stronger statement is that Conjecture \ref{HH} holds in this case. \begin{proposition} The natural map from $H^*(\fM)$ to the center $Z(E)$ is an isomorphism. \end{proposition} \begin{proof} By \cite[4.5]{BLPWquant}, $\Dmod$ is equivalent to the category of D-modules twisted by a line bundle $L$.
 In particular, $L$ itself may be regarded as an object of $\Dmod$.
 The Ext-algebra $\Ext^\bullet(L,L)$ is isomorphic to the de Rham cohomology of $H^*(\fM)$, and the map $H^*(\fM)\to \Ext^\bullet(L,L)$ from Section \ref{sec:hochsch-cohom-cent} realizes this isomorphism.

 This implies that the map $H^*(\fM)\to Z(E)$ is injective.
 By \cite[5.11]{Bru08}, the dimension of $Z(E)$ is the same as the number of simple objects in $\cOg$, which is equal to $|\fM^\bT| = \dim H^*(\fM^\bT; \C) = \dim H^*(\fM; \C)$.
 Thus, this map must be an isomorphism. \end{proof}